-In the digital marketing world—and frankly in any business world—brand voice and tone are the core tenet for creating every piece of digital content, be it a tweet, blog post, email newsletter or infographic.
+In the digital marketing world – and frankly in any business world – brand voice and tone are the core tenet for creating every piece of digital content, be it a tweet, blog post, email newsletter or infographic.
 Brands that communicate successfully are successful brands.
-And in order to communicate successfully, you have to distinguish your voice.
+And in order to communicate successfully, brands have to identify and distinguish their voice.

 But what exactly is a “brand voice,” and how do you come up with one?

 Say you’re going to a dinner party full of people you don’t know.
 Whether you admit it or not, you’ll want each of the other people at the party to leave with a certain viewpoint or opinion about you at the end of the night.
 So you might choose to emphasize certain words and conversation topics over others, make jokes, or generally work to be the most charming, or funny, or book smart, or empathetic, etc. version of yourself, depending on what you want to convey.